codegram/hyperclient/Readme.md

 # HyperClient

-HyperClient is a Hypermedia API Client.
-Built on top of `net/http`.
+HyperClient is a Ruby Hypermedia API client.

 ## Usage